justincormack/frankenlibc/README.md

 Currently there are three userspace implementations included, NetBSD, Linux and FreeBSD, and one very basic baremetal implementation, qemu-arm.
-The supported architectures are x86\_64, i386 and arm, with work in progress support for powerpc and mips.
+The supported architectures are x86\_64, i386, arm and mips, with work in progress support for powerpc.
+Both arm and mips work with hard and soft float.
+Not all the architectures work on all the platforms yet but the work to port them is minimal.
 Additional implementations and architectures will be added soon.

 There is also an option to build a deterministic version with no random numbers and a fake clock, so runs are completely repeatable.